prob140/prob140.github.io/resources/faq.md

 3. If neither 7.1 nor 7.2 apply, then you almost invariably have to find the variance somehow and then take its square root.
 Which leads to the next question.

 ## 8. So then what are the different ways of finding variances? ##
-Answer: As far as this course is concerned, the answers are essentially the same as those in parts 5.1, 5.2, 5.4, and 5.6.
+Answer: As far as this course is concerned, the answers are essentially the same as those in parts 5.1, 5.2, 5.4, and 5.6 from [Question 5](http://prob140.org/resources/faq/#5-what-are-the-different-ways-of-finding-expectations)
 1. (Same as 5.1) Do you recognize the distribution?
 If so, you can read off the variance.
 (Of course if you can recognize the distribution then you'll already have read off its SD directly, but I'm keeping the method here for completeness.)
 2. (Same as 5.2) Can you write the variable as the sum of simpler variables?
 If so, the variance can be found as "the sum of all the variances as well as all the covariances" (see [Question 9](http://prob140.org/resources/faq/#9-so-then-what-are-the-different-ways-of-finding-covariances) below).
 An important special case is writing a count as a sum of indicators; see [Question 6](http://prob140.org/resources/faq/#6-how-do-i-know-to-use-indicators) above.
 Finally, if the variables in your sum are independent, then all the covariance terms are 0 and so the variance of the sum is just the sum of the variances.
 3. (Same as 5.4) Can you condition on something useful?
 In that case, use $$Var(X) = E(Var(X \mid Y)) + Var(E(X \mid Y))$$.
 Or first find $$E(X)$$ by conditioning, then find $$E(X^2)$$ by conditioning, using the same method as for $$E(X)$$.
 Now use the computational formula $$Var(X) = E(X^2) - (E(X))^2$$.